Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Conclusions

 \section{Conclusions}

-We derived the general frequency dependence of the frequency-dependent surface impedance for the solutions corresponding to the spatially dispersive eigenvalues of the permittivity operator for conductors for all solutions including that for superconductors.
+The study derived the general frequency dependence of the frequency-dependent surface impedance for the solutions corresponding to the spatially dispersive eigenvalues of the permittivity operator for conductors for all solutions including that for superconductors.
 It is shown that an incorporation of the spatial dispersion leads to an appearance of the Meissner effect in perfect conductors in the same manner as in superconductors.
-This expanded conception is promising for applications in novel nanoelectronic devices exploiting the coherence, nonlocality of the superconducting-like state and for search of approaches to the problem of room temperature superconductivity.
+Formal backgrounds of the electrodynamic nonlocality were deduced.
+The surface impedance approximation has shown comprehensibly that the perfect conductivity results in the Meissner effect, when the correlation of ponderomotive Abraham forces is taken into account as an effect of the spatial dispersion.
+It allows to refuse the introduction of the Meissner effect as the second necessary attribute of the superconducting state in models of the superconductivity when the first necessary requirement is the perfect conductivity.
+This expanded conception is promising for applications in novel nanoelectronic devices exploiting the coherence, nonlocality of the superconducting-like state and for search of approaches to the problem of the room temperature superconductivity.
 The obtained results demonstrate that finding the proper, empirically verified solution of the electrodynamic problem may require an introduction of the effective constitutive parameters or postulating the additional phenomenological equations in accordance with the kind of formal representation of the original problem.

-This research was supported by Grants of RFBR (15-02-09055, 14-02-00658), of Ministry of Education (16.513.11.3079), by Programmes of RAS (24, IV.12 and III.7).
+This research was supported by Grant of RFBR (18-02-00874).